yegor256/blog/_posts/2015/sep/2015-09-10-testing-exit-criteria.md

 in any software product.
 No matter how small or big, complex or simple, new or old is the product.

+{% quote They can't find all bugs, no matter how much time we give them %}

 Having these axioms in mind, let's try to decide when testers have to stop.
 According to Dr. Meyers, "one of the most difficult questions to answer when testing a program is determining when to stop,